Rupisha/Enterprise-System/README.md

-This python program shows hoe to create a default function of key for 2D list.
+This python program shows how to create a default function of key for 2D list.